hubsharp-solutions/ruffle/README.md

   });
 ```

 Why do you need to register your slice, you might ask?
-It fits with my design goal to change as few files as possible when adding a new store.
+It fits with my design goal to change as few files as possible when adding a new slice.
 It also
 allows me to build future functionality into the slices as this project expands without having to make breaking changes.

 ## Redux setup